GRADES 3-5 ABILITY GROUPING

 Frequently Asked Questions (FAQ)

-A. Students will be taught by four teachers from January 2019.
-Students will be placed in different "learning groups" and will rotate among four teacher every day.
-They will retain their present grade teacher as their morning "homeroom teacher."
+A. Students in grades 3-5 will be placed in different "learning groups" and will rotate among four teacher every day.
+They will retain their grade teacher as their morning "homeroom teacher."

 Q. What does the research show?